 After all, it’s not like they were lying to us, they really ARE brimming with health benefits.

 For one thing, even if they are a carb source, they are low on carbs – which means they won’t send our blood sugar levels soaring like regular carbs would, such as pasta, rice, bread, etc. (1)

-Other than that they are bursting with all kinds of nutrients necessary for us to function properly throughout the day.
+They are also bursting with all kinds of nutrients necessary for us to function correctly throughout the day.
 (2)

 Those include vitamins, flavonoids, minerals, fiber, and antioxidants, all of which aid in warding off diseases and decreasing any diabetes-related complications.